Jazmin Hotham: 2016–2018

+In 2017, she helped her school win the National Condors title.
+This followed this up by being selected for the New Zealand U17 Girls Sevens team alongside Dhys Faleafaga, Mahina Paul and Risi Pouri-Lane that competed in the World Schools Sevens tournament on 16 December 2017 in Auckland, alongside the New Zealand U18 team.
+The U17 team made the final against Australia in which she scored two tries, the second famously giving the team a last gasp 20-19 win.
+Among those playing in the Australian team were Madison Ashby, Courtney Hodder, Faith Nathan and Sariah Paki.

+Her performances in 2017 was sufficient for Felix-Hotham while still attending high school where she was deputy girl to be given a development contract with the Black Ferns Sevens team.

 Hotham was initially chosen to captain the New Zealand girls’ sevens team to the 2018 Youth Olympics, but was ruled out due to a shoulder injury she received while playing representative rugby.

 2020–2021

 Hotham made her international debut for the Black Ferns sevens in the semi-final against France at the 2020 Sydney Women's Sevens.
 She was named as a travelling reserve for the 2021 Olympics squad in Tokyo.

 2022

 Hotham was named in the Black Ferns squad for the 2022 Sevens Series.
 She made the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.
 She won a bronze medal at the event.
 She later won a silver medal at the Rugby World Cup Sevens in Cape Town.

 2024 Paris Olympics

 On 20 June 2024 it was announced that she had been selected as a member of the New Zealand Women’s Rugby Sevens team for the Paris Olympics.
-Hotham scored four tries over the course of the Olympic sevens competition and won a gold medal after the New Zealand team triumphed against Canada in the final, 19-12.
+Felix-Hotham scored four tries over the course of the Olympic sevens competition and won a gold medal after the New Zealand team triumphed against Canada in the final, 19-12.

+After the Olympics she had a six week long holiday in Europe.